Yin Yang Yoga article by James Traverse

 5. Walking: Focus your attention on the sensation of your feet as they move and touch the ground.

-Walking meditation is mindfulness in motion.
+Meditating when you are walking is mindfulness in motion.
 It is a simple and effective way to become more aware of the present moment and to use your body as a tool for calming the mind.

 To begin, find a quiet place where you can walk without interruption.
 Start by standing still and taking several deep breaths.
 Focus on the sensation of your breath entering and leaving your body.